ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

    ibmcloud login
    ```
    {:pre}
-4. You will also need to target the resource group where you created your project.
+4. Target the resource group where you created your project.
    ```
    ibmcloud target -g <YOUR_RESOURCE_GROUP_NAME>
    ```